-1. Under the word “Category,” your old card should have read CR1, CR2, CR6, or CR7.
-In the new card, the letters CR (conditional resident) should have been changed to IR (immediate relative).
+- If your old card was category CR1, CR2, CR6, or CR7, the new category should replace the letters CR (conditional resident) with IR (immediate relative).

-2. Permanent resident status lasts indefinitely.
-Nonetheless, the new card itself will expire and need to be renewed if you do not apply for naturalization and become a U.S. citizen beforehand:
+- Card Expires: Permanent resident status lasts indefinitely.
+Nonetheless, the new card itself will expire and need to be renewed if you do not apply for naturalization and become a U.S. citizen beforehand.

 - If you are over age 14, the card will be valid for 10 years.

 - If you are under age 14, within 30 days of reaching age 14 you must apply for a new card (unless you are temporarily outside the U.S., in which case you must apply for a new card within 30 days of return).

 - Resident Since: This date should match the date of your original admission to or adjustment of status to conditional resident status.

 International Travel Prior to Receiving the New Card